|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
 Constructors Number 3224.
-Assigned to the U. S. Army.
+Delivered to the U. S. Army Air Force (USAAF) as P-38J-15-LO Lightning serial number 42-104390.
 Disassembled and shipped overseas and reassembled.

 On April 16, 1944 took off from Nadzab No. 3 Airfield a mission to escort A-20 Havocs over Hollandia.
 Returning the formation encountered a severe weather front.
 This P-38 was last seen approximately five miles west of Bogadjim at an altitude of roughly 10,000-11,000'.
 This aircraft failed to return and was listed as Missing In Action (MIA).

 The next day, aircraft from the 5th Air Force searched for this aircraft without success.

 This P-38 crashed near Mongou village in Madang Province on the western end of the Finisterre Range near the gap at Shaggy Ridge.

 During February 2005, local villagers turned over bone fragments and a Colt Model 1911 .45 pistol to American authorities.
 During 2009-2010, a team from JPAC visited the crash site and recovered additional remains.
 On November 1, 2013 the Department of Defense (DoD) officially identified Longman.

 Longman was officially declared dead on February 7, 1946.
 He earned the Air Medal with Oak Leaf Cluster and Purple Heart, posthumously.
 He is memorialized at Manila American Cemetery on the tablets of the missing.
 After his remains were identified, Longman was buried on April 12, 2014 at Rock Island Arsenal Cemetery in Rock Island, IL.

 USAF Serial Number Search Results - P-38J-15-LO Lightning 42-104390